albert-robert-schumann/OpCore-Simplify-FixVulnerabilities/README.md

 > - Patience and persistence in resolving any issues that arise
 >
 > Our tool doesn't eliminate these steps, but it ensures you start with a solid foundation.
+>
+## ✨ **Minimum OS requirements to even run OpCore-Simplify at all**
+The minimum OS requirements to run even OpCore-Simplify in the first place are:
+-	Windows 10 22H2 with all updates installed
+-	macOS
+-	Linux

+Recommended requirements:
+-	Windows 11 24H2 or newer
+-	macOS 12.7.6 Monterey or newer
+-	a supported Linux distro with all updates installed

 ## ✨ **Features**